appsmithorg/appsmith-docs/website/docs/reference/widgets/checkbox.md

 #### Alignment `String`

 <dd>
-This property determines the positioning of the checkbox itself, either to the left or right side of the widget.
+Determines the positioning of the label, either to the left or right side of the widget.
 By adjusting this property, you can control the visual alignment of the checkbox within the widget's layout
 </dd>

+### Property group - Validations

 #### Required `Boolean`

 <dd>
 This is a validation feature that allows you to designate the checkbox as a mandatory field.
-For instance, When the checkbox is placed within a Form widget, enabling the "Required" property ensures that the Form's submit button remains disabled until the checkbox is checked.
+For instance, When the checkbox is placed within a Form widget, enabling the **Required** property ensures that the Form's submit button remains disabled until the checkbox is checked.

 </dd>

+### Property group - General

 #### Default State `Boolean`

 <dd>
-This property determines whether the checkbox starts in a checked or unchecked state by default.
+Determines the default state of the checkbox, whether it is checked or unchecked.

 </dd>

 #### Visible `Boolean`
 <dd>

-This property controls the visibility of the widget on the app's page.
-If you disable this property, the widget would not be visible on the published app.
-Additionally, you can use JavaScript by clicking on <code>JS</code> next to the "Visible" property to write code that links the visibility of the widget to a specific user action.
+This property controls the visibility of the widget.
+If you disable this property, the widget would not be visible in view mode.
+Additionally, you can use JavaScript by clicking on `JS` next to the **Visible** property to conditionally control the widget's visibility.

 </dd>

 #### Disabled `Boolean`

 <dd>

-This property prevents users from selecting the checkbox widget.
+This property prevents users from selecting the Checkbox widget.
 Even though the widget remains visible, user input is not permitted.
-If desired, you can write JavaScript code by clicking on <code>JS</code> next to the "Disabled" property to write code that links to a specific user action.
+Additionally, you can use JavaScript by clicking on `JS` next to the **Disabled** property to control the widget's disable state conditionally.
 </dd>

 #### Animate Loading `Boolean`

 <dd>

 This property controls whether the widget is displayed with a loading animation.
 When enabled, the widget shows a skeletal animation during the loading process.
-You can also control it through JavaScript by activating the <code>JS</code> label next to the property.
+Additionally, you can control it through JavaScript by clicking on the <code>JS</code> next to the property.

 </dd>